^

 And so the Supermutant remembers furtively stealing a baseball bat and sneaking in to kill them all dead, like some sort of sweaty superhero, secretly coming to his Dad's defence.

 He thinks his body used to be different, Before, but he can't quite remember how.
 Smaller, he thinks?
 Thinking hurts.
-Only because, though, he remembers the bugs were super big and super fast, and one time when he got bit, his whole arm went green and nearly fell off.
+Only because, now that he's thinking about it, he remembers the bugs were super big and super fast, and one time when he got bit, his whole arm went green and nearly fell off.
 He had to wear long sleeves for a month - in the middle of summer - so Dad didn't find out and get super mad at him for getting hurt-

 But it was worth the frantic and terrifying pest control, really, because then Dad didn't have to go get the shotgun, and flinch-fire over and over, until the bugs stopped twitching, and then stand there for like a minute afterwards just shuddering all over.
 Especially with him getting older and all.